nicolas42/pwa/README.txt

     }

 Change the name and short_name.
 Short name seems to be used on mobile icons.
 Change the start_url.
+Change the icon src path.
+And that should do it.

+Multiple icons with different sizes can be defined.
 Standalone means it'll run in a separate instance like an app.
-It can also be set to browser but I haven't had much luck testing that yet.
+This can also be set to browser but I haven't had much luck testing that.
 I'm not sure about the effects of background_color and theme_color.
-The icon is the icon.
-Multiple icons with different sizes can be defined.

 Testing